-Keep things interesting in the pool this summer by playing with the many variables of your class programming, says instructor and industry educator Dominic Gili.
+Keep things interesting in the pool by playing with the many variables of your class programming, says instructor and industry educator Dominic Gili.

 • We all have our preferred teaching methods and class types, but to keep things fresh for participants and ourselves we should make a habit of embracing different training methods and class formats